 No article on the benefits of taurine would be complete without taking a look at the taurine found in energy drinks.

-Taurine is among the top three ingredients added to energy drinks after caffeine and B vitamins.
-(59)
+Taurine is one the top ingredients added to energy drinks, along with caffeine and various B vitamins.

-You may have read the label on a drink can and wondered what taurine is doing in your energy drink.
+You may have read the label on a drink can and wondered why taurine is in your energy drink.

 The answer may surprise you.

-The International Society of Sports Nutrition concluded that any performance-enhancing benefits from energy drinks comes from carbohydrates and/or caffeine, NOT from other nutrients (like taurine) purported to enhance mental function or physical performance.
-(60)
+The International Society of Sports Nutrition concluded that any performance-enhancing effects of energy drinks come from carbohydrates and/or caffeine, NOT from other nutrients (like taurine) purported to enhance mental function or physical performance.

-Dr. Neil L. Harrison, professor of pharmacology at Weill Cornell Medical College, led research on taurine and GABA receptors in the brain.
+Neil L. Harrison, PhD, professor of pharmacology at Weill Cornell Medical College, has led research on taurine and GABA receptors in the brain.

 He believes that taurine may actually play a role in the “crash” often experienced from energy drinks.

-So, ironically, if you want to experience the boost in focus, productivity, and energy from caffeine, it’s best to drink natural sources of caffeine like coffee or tea, or look for an energy drink that does not contain taurine.
+So, ironically, if you want to experience the boost in focus, productivity, and energy from caffeine, look for an energy drink that does not contain taurine, or drink naturally caffeinated drinks like coffee or tea.

-Other research has found that the amount of taurine in energy drinks is so low that it won’t cause any side effects, but it won’t provide any of the desired benefits either.
-(62)
+Other research has found that the amount of taurine in energy drinks is so low that it probably won’t cause any negative effects, but it certainly won’t provide any of the desired benefits either.

-There are much better and healthier ways to increase taurine, such as eating taurine-rich foods or taking a taurine supplement.
+There are much safe and more effective ways to increase taurine, such as eating taurine-rich foods or taking a taurine supplement.

 Taurine Supplement Dosage